jgiannoni1/Stt_Final_Project/README.md

         - Outputs a heatmap as a png to show the similarities between the files in a matrix.

 ## Getting Started
+- Python versions supported: 3.8 up to but not including 3.12.
 - pip install `openai-whisper` and `pydub`.
 Whisper is the STT model I ended up going with because it doesn't require working with tokens, curl, or anything like that.
 Pydub is what's being used for the metadata extraction.
-- Make sure you also have things like matplotlib, seaborn, and sklearn installed.
+- Make sure you also have things like matplotlib, seaborn, ffmpeg, and sklearn installed.
 They were already available to me through VScode in JupyterHub.
 - Run main.py from within the code folder to generate the csv and png files into the output_files folder.
 I used the "tiny" whisper model which is the least accurate, but quickest.
 It took a little over 2min for my machine to complete the process.
 A big factor here is obviously the file sizes, so the audio examples I used in the audio folder are very short.
     - If for some reason you're having trouble with whisper, try deleting the 'fp16=false' from the `transcribe_audio()` in `AudioFile.py`.
 Also, in general, their documentation was really easy to understand: https://github.com/openai/whisper